 We’ll stack the waffles two high and top them with fried eggs and a drizzle of maple syrup.

 And smile between bites of savory, sweet breakfast goodness.
-While we keep waiting for spring to come.
+While we keep waiting for spring to arrive.

 Because, if you’ve never had waffles that lean towards savory instead of sweet, you’re missing out.
 Trust me.
 These waffles contain savory breakfast goodness in every bite and remind me of a breakfast sandwich if all the elements were mixed together.
 They don’t need any syrup at all, but a light drizzle of maple syrup (if you’re so inclined) fits in pretty nicely.

-We hope you’ll try these waffles and let us know what you think, using #inquiringchef on social media!
-And, if you’re looking for more great breakfast inspiration, check out this site full of other great savory breakfast ideas, provided by our sponsors.
+We hope you’ll try these waffles and let us know what you think, using @inquiringchef on social media!

 - 4 oz Cheddar Cheese, grated